 It works with all WP Query.
 You can see the WP_Query documentation here.

 But to be able to run the same queries inside the Extra Query Parameter field, you need to write the queries in a certain format.
-Just go to the WordPress wp_query documentation and from there choose how you want to display your post ex: author name, category name, tag and etc. Now assume, I have a post author named Kevin and we want to show all the post that he has so how we can use this in our query.
+Just go to the WordPress wp_query documentation and from there, choose how you want to display your post ex: author name, category name, tag and etc. Now assume I have a post author named Kevin, and we want to show all the posts he has so we can use this in our query.

-Now we will convert it to our way.
-We will grab key and value from above.
+- Now we will convert it to our way.
+We will grab the key and value from above.

-Also, we can pass multiple parameter and values by using & in between them.
+- Also, we can pass multiple parameters and values by using & in between them.

 If your query contains array types values, for example: